-Measuring Hope: A Quantitative Approach with Validation in Rural Myanmar (with Duncan Boughton, Kyan Htoo, Aung Hein, and Ellen Payongayong); Journal of Development Studies, Forthcoming.
+Measuring Hope: A Quantitative Approach with Validation in Rural Myanmar (with Duncan Boughton, Kyan Htoo, Aung Hein, and Ellen Payongayong); Journal of Development Studies, October 2017.

 Learning toward Transformation: Evaluating Material, Social, and Spiritual Impacts in Western Kenya; Faith & Economics, Spring 2017, Issue No. 69, pp. 25-61.

 Book Review Experimental Conversations: Perspectives on Randomized Trials in Development Economics (ed.)
-Timothy Ogden; (with Marc F. Bellemare) American Journal of Agricultural Economics, Forthcoming.
+Timothy Ogden; (with Marc F. Bellemare) American Journal of Agricultural Economics, September 2017.

 Amid Uncertainty for Federal Statistics Collection, Daily Use Increases; Use It For Good, Minnesota Population Center, University of Minnesota, 2017